-Mixing Operation
+Mixing Operation: Dry Products

-- With suction valve open and pump full of liquid, switch motor ON. - If not already open, open internal tank jet valve. - Open the hopper valve at the bottom of hopper where it joins the venturi mixing tee. - Introduce the dry or liquid raw material into the hopper.
+- With the tank full of water. - With suction valve open and pump full of liquid, switch motor ON. - If not already open, open internal tank jet valve. - Open the hopper valve at the bottom of hopper where it joins the venturi mixing tee. - Introduce the dry or liquid raw material into the hopper.